B5D8C641627B2/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/2-configure-wsus.md

 -   **Firewall** if you identified that WSUS is behind a corporate firewall, there are some additional steps that must be done at the edge device to properly allow WSUS traffic.

 ### 2.1.1.
 Connection from the WSUS server to the Internet
-if there is a corporate firewall between WSUS and the Internet, you might have to configure that firewall to ensure WSUS can obtain updates.
+If there is a corporate firewall between WSUS and the Internet, you might have to configure that firewall to ensure WSUS can obtain updates.
 To obtain updates from Microsoft Update, the WSUS server uses port 443 for HTTPS protocol.
 Although most of corporate firewalls allow this type of traffic, there are some companies that restrict Internet access from the servers due the company's security policies. if your company restricts access, you need to obtain authorization to allow Internet access from WSUS to the following list of URLs:

 -   http://windowsupdate.microsoft.com